JesseCoretta/go-antlraci/README.md

 ## Purpose of this repository

-As there are some negative views in the community regarding the quality and efficiency of the Go code that ANTLR4 generates at this time, this `antlraci` package was created to keep cyclomatic penalties wholly separate from the importing [`go-aci`](https://github.com/JesseCoretta/go-aci) package, as opposed to direct integration or even through `internal` import.
+As there are some negative views in the community regarding the quality and efficiency of the Go code that ANTLR4 generates at this time, this `antlraci` package was created to keep cyclomatic penalties wholly separate from the as-of-yet unrelease `go-aci` package, as opposed to direct integration or even through `internal` import.

 ## ANTLR4/ACI Codebase Generation Procedure